agude/agude.github.io/_books/hyperion.md

 was up to four.
 It was not the all-time great I was promised, but it was very good.

-It is told as the tale of six different pilgrims visiting the planet Hyperion to visit the Shrike, a cruel, death-god-like figure. <span class="book-title">Hyperion</span> is very much <span class="book-title">[The Canterbury Tales][tales]</span> in space.
+It is told as the tale of six different pilgrims traveling to the planet Hyperion to visit the Shrike, a cruel, death-god-like figure. <span class="book-title">Hyperion</span> is very much <span class="book-title">[The Canterbury Tales][tales]</span> in space.
 At first the stories seem unconnected, but as the pilgrims travel and tell their tales we realize they